bgonzalezbustamante/bgonzalezbustamante.github.io/index.md

 Before starting the DPhil, I earned a BA (2:1) in Government and an MA (1st) in Political Science, both from the Universidad de Chile.
 Moreover, I worked as a lecturer at the Universidad de Santiago and the Universidad de Chile, as well as a consultant for the United Nations Development Programme.

-My doctoral research is supervised by Professor Petra Schleiter at St Hilda’s College and focuses on the stability of cabinets in Latin American presidential democracies.
-My research is supported by the Chilean National Agency for Research and Development.
-Additionally, I am interested in the political elite’s socialisation, civil services, political participation, digital media, online social networks, as well as electronic and open government.

 ## Perhaps you were looking for one of these?

 - [My website at the University of Oxford](http://users.ox.ac.uk/~shil5311/) and its [code](https://github.com/bgonzalezbustamante/academic-kickstart)